 MATCHING YOUR CAKE TO YOUR BUDGET

 Wedding Cakes Up to £150

-For less than £100, you can expect a very simple single tier semi naked or naked or buttercream wedding.
+For less than £100, you can expect a very simple single tier semi naked, naked or buttercream wedding cake.
 At this price you forgo the option for personalised details but it will give you a small, simple and rustic wedding cake to serve around 25 people.
 Fresh flowers can always be added to your cake (check with your florist for safety of flowers – many are toxic, including gypsophila)

 Wedding Cakes for £150 – £300

-In this bracket gives you a few more options, a more detailed single tier, maybe sugarpasted with some personalised detailing.
-Or a more simple two tier naked or buttercream design that would serve around 50 guests.
+In this bracket you'll get a few more options, perhaps a more detailed single tier, maybe sugarpasted with some personalised detailing.
+Or a more simple two tier naked, semi naked or buttercream design that would serve around 50 guests.

 Wedding Cakes for £300 – £400